Distinguished Public Leadership Award

 Nomination Eligibility Criteria

 A Distinguished Public Leadership Award nomination must include a description of the nominee’s significant law practice, judicial practice, legislative, public administration, and/or public policy achievements.
-Please submit your nominations to thompsoncenter@wisc.edu.
+Please email thompsoncenter@wisc.edu for any questions.

 In addition, a nominee must: